 Previous HGNC Symbols for SLC22A5 Gene

 Polyspecific organic cation transporters in the liver, kidney, intestine, and other organs are critical for elimination of many endogenous small organic cations as well as a wide array of drugs and environmental toxins.
 The encoded protein is a plasma integral membrane protein which functions both as an organic cation transporter and as a sodium-dependent high affinity carnitine transporter.
 The encoded protein is involved in the active cellular uptake of carnitine.
 Mutations in this gene are the cause of systemic primary carnitine deficiency (CDSP), an autosomal recessive disorder manifested early in life by hypoketotic hypoglycemia and acute metabolic decompensation, and later in life by skeletal myopathy or cardiomyopathy.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Apr 2015]

 GeneCards Summary for SLC22A5 Gene

-SLC22A5 (Solute Carrier Family 22 (Organic Cation/Carnitine Transporter), Member 5) is a Protein Coding gene.
+SLC22A5 (Solute Carrier Family 22 Member 5) is a Protein Coding gene.
 Diseases associated with SLC22A5 include carnitine deficiency, systemic primary and visceral steatosis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Choline metabolism in cancer.
+Among its related pathways are Phospholipase D signaling pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include PDZ domain binding and symporter activity.
 An important paralog of this gene is SLC22A12.